VPN vs Proxy vs XRay.

 SOCKS (or rather SOCKS4 and SOCKS5 with it's modifications), HTTP and HTTPS.

-VLESS, VMess, ShadowSocks (or new generation proxies) - we'll talk about it below.
+VLESS, VMess, ShadowSocks (or new generation proxy) - we'll talk about it below.

 HTTP proxies operate using the same protocol as most websites, so it's spread was greatly helped by the fact that it was fairly easy to add support for (especially in browsers).
 And also the fact that it's use allowed content to be cached, which in some situations allowed users to get content faster.
 But this was at a time when traffic wasn't encrypted.
 Since then, the world has changed following the need to encrypt traffic.
 This is how HTTPS appeared - both as a protocol as a whole and as a proxy based on it.
 Essentially, this is the same HTTP but inside an encrypted tunnel (using TLS technology, formerly SSL), which is quickly established when connecting to the server.
 In addition to encryption, HTTPS also uses confirmation of the authenticity of the server, which provides it's "authentication certificate" certified by Trusted Certification Authorities (whose authentication and certification certificates are supplied with the OS and browsers, which have their own copy).
 Thus, if you make a request to an HTTP site (just through your ISP, without a proxy), then whoever is connected to your network + your ISP + their ISP's ISP (and so on all the way to the target server) sees everything: what you send in this request and everything you receive in response (including passwords).
 In the case of HTTPS, all data is transmitted already encrypted and isn't visible to those connected to the network.
 The same is true in the case of a proxy: if you use an HTTP proxy (not HTTPS) then the provider’s equipment sees all the transmitted content.
 And even if you access an HTTPS site through it, the listening equipment can see at least the site’s domain (and it can apply blocking).
 In the case of an HTTPS proxy, all that's visible to "eavesdroppers" is only the address of the proxy server.
 SOCKS4/5 proxies work a little differently, but in general the principles are the same.